raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The Encryption Padding TLV may be included in either a DSO request, response, or both.
 As specified for the EDNS(0) Padding Option {{!RFC7830}}
-if a request is received with a Encryption Padding TLV, then the response MUST also include an Encryption Padding TLV.
+if a request is received with an Encryption Padding TLV, then the response MUST also include an Encryption Padding TLV.

 The length of padding is intentionally not specified in this document and